coolbeevip/langchain-lab/README.md

 ## Environmental Variables

-You can set more parameters through environment variables or the `.env` file.
+You can configure additional parameters either through environment variables or the `.env` file.

 **`DEFAULT_AI_PLATFORM` / `DEFAULT_AI_PLATFORM_SUPPORT`**

-You can set the supported platform through `DEFAULT_AI_PLATFORM_SUPPORT`, with the default value being `OpenAI`.
-You can set it to `FastChat,OpenAI` to enable calls to the FastChat platform.
-You can specify the default platform name from the list by using the `DEFAULT_AI_PLATFORM` parameter, with the default value being `OpenAI`.
+To set the supported platform, use the `DEFAULT_AI_PLATFORM_SUPPORT` variable.
+The default value is `OpenAI.` If you want to enable calls to the FastChat platform, you can set it to `FastChat, OpenAI`.
+To specify the default platform name from the list, use the `DEFAULT_AI_PLATFORM` parameter.
+The default value is `OpenAI.`

 **`OPENAI_API_BASE` / `OPENAI_API_KEY` / `OPENAI_API_MODEL_NAMES`**

-You can set the API KEY through `OPENAI_API_KEY`.
-Specify the call address by setting `OPENAI_API_BASE`.
-Set the optional model names through `OPENAI_API_MODEL_NAMES`, separated by commas.
-The default is `gpt-3.5-turbo-16k,gpt-4`.
-Of course, you can also choose not to set these parameters and set them on the page after startup.
+To set the API KEY, use the `OPENAI_API_KEY` variable.
+Specify the call address by setting the `OPENAI_API_BASE` variable.
+If desired, you can set optional model names by separating them with commas in the `OPENAI_API_MODEL_NAMES` variable.
+The default options are `gpt-3.5-turbo-16k,gpt-4`.
+Alternatively, you can choose not to set these parameters initially and configure them on the page later.

 **`FASTCHAT_API_BASE` / `FASTCHAT_API_KEY` / `FASTCHAT_API_MODEL_NAMES`**

-If you have enabled FastChat platform support through `DEFAULT_AI_PLATFORM_SUPPORT`, you can set the API KEY through `FASTCHAT_API_KEY`.
+If you have enabled support for the FastChat platform using `DEFAULT_AI_PLATFORM_SUPPORT`, you can set the API KEY using `FASTCHAT_API_KEY`.
 Specify the call address by setting `FASTCHAT_API_BASE`.
-Set the optional model names through `FASTCHAT_API_MODEL_NAMES`.
-Just like the OpenAI parameters, you can also choose not to set these parameters and set them on the page after startup, but the `FASTCHAT_API_MODEL_NAMES` parameter must provide an optional model name.
+Similarly, you can set optional model names using `FASTCHAT_API_MODEL_NAMES`.
+Just like the OpenAI parameters, you have the option to configure these parameters on the page later.
+However, please note that the `FASTCHAT_API_MODEL_NAMES` parameter must provide an optional model name.

 **`HUGGINGFACE_CATCH_PATH`**

-Set the huggingface cache directory, with the default value being `./huggingface`.
-When you choose a non-OpenAI API, you can choose to use the EMBED models of huggingface.
-These models will be downloaded to this cache directory after the first selection.
+To set the hugging face cache directory, use `HUGGINGFACE_CATCH_PATH`.
+The default value is `./huggingface`.
+When using a non-OpenAI API, you can utilize the EMBED huggingface models.
+After the initial selection, these models will be downloaded to the cache directory.
 The currently available models are as follows:

 * moka-ai/m3e-base
 * sentence-transformers/msmarco-distilbert-base-v4